quanteda/quanteda/cran-comments.md

 ## R CMD check results

-All checks are clean, locally and on GitHub's CI for multiple platforms, with the exception of this NOTE:
+All checks are clean, locally and on GitHub's CI for multiple platforms.

-* checking compilation flags in Makevars ...
-NOTE Package has both ‘src/Makevars.in’ and ‘src/Makevars’.
-Installation with --no-configure' is unlikely to work.
-If you intended ‘src/Makevars’ to be used on Windows, rename it to ‘src/Makevars.win’ otherwise remove it.
-If ‘configure’ created ‘src/Makevars’, you need a ‘cleanup’ script.

 ## Reverse dependency and other package conflicts

-According to revdepcheck::revdep_check(), this breaks the **gofastr** package because that package calls functions that we first deprecated in version 3.3 and have now made defunct.
-We issued a pull request fixing this for that package over four months ago (https://github.com/trinker/gofastr/pull/12) and the package maintainer has yet to accept it.
+None, except those noted above.